Degenerate crossing number and signed reversal distance

 \section{The counterexample}

 In this section, we provide a family of 2-vertex embedding schemes that do not admit a perfect cross-cap drawing.
-Then we provide an explicit pseudo-triangulation of $N_5$ (depicted in Figure~\ref{G}) , disproving Conjecture~\ref{main}.
+Then we provide an explicit pseudo-triangulation of $N_5$ (depicted in Figure~\ref{G}), disproving Conjecture~\ref{main}.

-\begin{remark} If an embedding scheme $G$ has one positive and one negative block, then so does its flipped version, therefore we do not need to account for the possible flip in the proof of Theorem~\ref{f}. \end{remark}
+\begin{remark} If a loopless $2$-vertex embedding scheme $G$ has one positive and one negative block, then so does any equivalent scheme under flips, therefore we do not need to account for the possible flips in the proof of Theorem~\ref{f}. \end{remark}